Help build our knowledge base!

 Are Mujo’s, Blue Market, etc. open?

-MuJo’s and Fireside Cafe are closed, but some other dining options at Pierpont are open.
-Check University Unions for the latest info. (updated 10/2/2020)
+Most, but not all, stores and dining options at Pierpont are closed until further notice.
+To see what’s open, check University Unions for the latest info. (updated 1/7/2021)

 Will blue busses continue to operate?
 Is it safe to use public transportation?